coddingtonbear/python-measurement/docs/index.rst

 If no match is found, a :class:`ValueError` exception will be raised.

 .. note::
-   It is absolutely possible for this to misguess due to common measurement abbreviations overlapping -- for example, both Temperature and Energy accept the argument ``c`` for representing degrees celsius and calories respectively.
-It is advisible that you constrain the list of measurements to check to ones that you would consider appropriate for your input data.
+   It is absolutely possible for this to mis-guess due to common measurement abbreviations overlapping -- for example, both Temperature and Energy accept the argument ``c`` for representing degrees Celsius and calories respectively.
+It is advisable that you constrain the list of measurements to check to ones that you would consider appropriate for your input data.